osudrl/TeleJoy/README.md

 <img src="http://i.imgur.com/vlCQ2Rf.jpg?1" width="600">

-Note that in the above image, the S.PORT line isn't connected to the Teensy.
+Note that in the above image, the yellow S.PORT line isn't connected to the Teensy.

 This project was written and uploaded in the Arduino IDE on Ubuntu Gnome 16.04.

-See the proper [Setup Guide](https://github.com/osudrl/TeleJoy#setup-guide) towards the bottom of this readme for information about how to get the program working as intended.
+See the [Setup Guide](https://github.com/osudrl/TeleJoy#setup-guide) for information about how to get the program working as intended.

 ## In this Respository